wizardone/react-taggable/README.md

 ### Visualising tags with React
 A React component that applies different styles to tag input.
+Please not that it does not come bundled.
+It is just the component, no other libraries attached.
+You need to have React

 You can use it like this: